 The School District does not provide post-retirement medical, dental, or vision coverage to bus drivers upon retirement.
-However, eligible retirees may receive coverage under the medical, dental, and visions plans, as extended to active members of their bargaining units, provided the retiree pays the full monthly premium for such coverages.
+However, eligible retirees may receive coverage under the medical, dental, and visions plans, as extended to active members of their bargaining units, until the retiree reaches Medicare eligibility, provided the retiree pays the full monthly premium for such coverages.